microsoft/AcademicContent/README.md

-# Tech Resources for Academic Communities
+# Technical Resources for Academic Communities

-*The content and the code in this repo are intended for computer science instruction as a collaboration with Microsoft developer advocates and Faculty / Students under the [MIT license](LICENSE.md).
+*The content and the code in this repo are intended for computer science instruction as a collaboration with Microsoft Developer Advocates and Faculty / Students under the [MIT license](LICENSE.md).
 Please check back regularly for updated versions.*

 **Source:** https://github.com/microsoft/AcademicContent